Frank Cooper III: Developing digital presence

-Within PepsiCo, Cooper also worked as Vice President of Promotions and Interactive Marketing, supervising Pepsi-Cola North America's (PCNA) national and account-specific retail marketing efforts.
-He joined PCNA in July 2003 as Vice President for Multicultural Marketing & Strategic Initiatives.
+Within PepsiCo, Cooper also worked as vice president of promotions and interactive marketing, supervising Pepsi-Cola North America's (PCNA) national and account-specific retail marketing efforts.
+He joined PCNA in July 2003 as vice president for multicultural marketing and strategic initiatives.

 Honors and awards

 Cooper has been recognized as one of Fast Company's 100 Most Creative People in Business (#44), Advertising Age's Entertainment A-List, Billboard Power 100 (#13) and with the Ad Color Legend Award.

 In 2014, Cooper was awarded Raymond J. McGuire Harvard University Alumni Award for Distinguished Professional Achievement.

 Memberships and Associations

 Cooper formerly served as Chairman of the American Advertising Federation.